tagspaces/documentation/docs/installation.md

 ## Installation on macOS

-For macOS, you can [download](https://www.tagspaces.org/downloads/) the 64-bit versions of TagSpaces for either Intel or Apple Silicon (ARM) processors.
+For macOS, you can [download](https://www.tagspaces.org/downloads/) the 64-bit versions of TagSpaces for either Intel (e.g. _tagspaces-mac-**x64**-x.y.z.dmg_) or Apple Silicon (e.g. _tagspaces-mac-**arm64**-x.y.z.dmg_) processors.
 After downloading, double-click the zip file in Finder to properly unpack it.
 Some users have reported issues unpacking the app with third-party zip utilities, so it’s recommended to use Finder.

 :::tip
 The **profile** folder under macOS is located here: `~/Library/Application Support/TagSpaces`